satbalak/getdata-010-assign/README.md

 ### A note on the final output file
 * There are 10299 records in the combined output.
 In this, there are 35 unique combinations of subject and activity
 * We do a gather on this and convert the 66 column variables into rows and this results in  679734 rows
-* Then we group by and summarize(mean) and get 2310 rows.
-35 * 66 = 2310 - so this number is as expected
+* Then we group by and summarize(mean) and get 11880 rows.
+30 (subjects) * 6 (activities) * 66 = 11880 - so this number is as expected
-* Then we separate the variable into 3 and "spread" the mean_std into columns, so we get a result of 1155 rows which is 2310/2.
+* Then we separate the variable into 3 and "spread" the mean_std into columns, so we get a result of 5940 rows which is 11880/2.
 So this number is correct.
-* The final output.txt file has 1156 rows including the header.
+* The final output.txt file has 5941 rows including the header.
 So, as per my logic, the output file has the expected number of rows as output.